Kianni/AcroDream/README.md

 # AcroDream
-simple application for devoted communistes.
+simple application for devoted communities.

 Functionalities:
 - users can create, update and delete own profile